mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

   count(season)
 ```

-I attempted plotting use by the hour, and by day of the week, but my machine was unable to process the code.
+I attempted plotting use by the hour, and by day of the week, but my machine was unable to process the code below.

 ```{r}
 #Bike use by the hour, by day of the week